LOOSE-LIPS/loose-lips-2.0/src/routes/blog/charity-waxmas-ep-acid-waxa-its-christmassss/index.md

   Your eyes spring open, you jump up out of your deep hibernation pod.
-Your Amazon incorporated Alexa smart-home shouts at you through every wall, floor, ceiling, cupboard and orifice with a synthesised vocal palate that resembles an uncanny likeness of Noddy Holder performing fellatio on a Dalek.&nbsp; The year is 2050, Christmas day to be [...]Read More...
+Your Amazon incorporated Alexa smart-home shouts at you through every wall, floor, ceiling, cupboard and orifice with a synthesised vocal palate that resembles an uncanny likeness of Noddy Holder performing fellatio on a Dalek.; The year is 2050, Christmas day to be [...]Read More...
 published: true
 tags: review
 featured: false